 2. Be encouraging:

-Your job as a yoga teacher for teens is to help them reach their goals and guide them on their path to self-acceptance.
-Teenagers can be a handful, especially if you are trying to confine and control them within a framework of restrictions, orders, and authoritative expression.
-In a frank dialogue try to first find out what struggles and needs your teenage students, and how yoga can help them.
+Your job as a Kids and Teens Yoga teacher is to help them reach their goals and guide them on their path to self-acceptance.
+Young folks can be a handful, especially if you are trying to confine and control them within a framework of restrictions, orders, and authoritative expression.
+In a frank dialogue with your students, first find out what their struggles, and needs may be.
+And then encourage them to see how yoga can help.

-When you instruct them in class, try to use language that tells them what to do.
-Avoid prohibitions and make sure to appreciate good effort.
+When you instruct them in class, try to use a language that tells them what to do in a simple and easy way.
+Avoid refusals, and be sure to appreciate their good effort.

 3. Adapt to your students' energy level:

-When entering your Teen Yoga class, tune into their level of energy.
-If they are excited, begin the class with a level of higher intensity, and gradually let the class become slower and more relaxed.
+Once you enter your Kids and Teens Yoga class, tune into their level of energy.
+If they are excited, begin the class with a higher level of intensity and gradually let the class become slower and more relaxed.
 If your students seem exhausted, make sure to start the class gently and see if you can add a little more energy in the middle of the class.
 Always end the class with an extensive final relaxation in Shavasana (at least 10 minutes, preferably 15 minutes).

-In the beginning, your adolescent students might struggle with the final relaxation.
-The idea that rest is something that they can create on their own, is a new concept for most of them.
+In the beginning, the kids or adolescent students in your class might struggle with the final relaxation.
+The idea that rest is something they can create on their own is a new concept for most of them.
 Most teenagers are exhausted, and with the right conditions, they’ll come back to yoga wanting more and more time for Shavasana.
 You can offer some different resting poses at the end of class for those students who don’t feel comfortable in Shavasana.